Goal

 Our solution

-A multi-pronged approach to digitisation and automation of export compliance will be developed which seeks to map the compliance workflows, prioritise areas of highest return from investment, and deploy fit- for-purpose technologies.
-This will integrate digitised regulations and protocols with digitised workflows and automated compliance checking tools, linking different parties along the supply chain.
+We've developed a multi-pronged approach to digitisation and automation of export compliance.
+Our aim is to map compliance workflows, prioritise areas of highest return from investment, and deploy fit- for-purpose technologies.

 Key activities and progress